 "Final-Final" Subpart A

-Long-Term Actions.
-No target date.
-The Fall 2019 DOS agenda moved this final rule item from active items to long-term actions.
-It had been included as a final rule stage item with a target date of 08/00/2019 in the Spring 2019 DOS agenda (it was set at 01/00/19 in the Fall 2018 agenda).
-Agency: DOS.
-RIN 1400-AC36.
-Abstract: "Exchange Visitor Program-General Provisions- The Department of State is amending the general provisions (subpart A) of the existing Exchange Visitor Program (EVP) regulations.
+DOS.
+RIN: 1400-AC36.
+Rulemaking Stage: Final Rule.
+Target Date: 10/00/2021.
+Title: Exchange Visitor Program-General Provisions.
+Abstract: "Exchange Visitor Program--General Provisions--The Department of State is amending the general provisions (subpart A) of the existing Exchange Visitor Program (EVP) regulations.
 This section of the regulations establishes the procedures for designated program sponsors and addresses overall program administration.
-The regulations encompass technical changes to the General Provisions and address public diplomacy and foreign policy concerns, including the Department's ability to monitor program sponsors and to ensure the safety and well-being of foreign nationals who come to the United States as program participants.
+The regulations encompass technical changes to the general provisions and address public diplomacy and foreign policy concerns, including the Department's ability to monitor program sponsors and to ensure the safety and well-being of foreign nationals who come to the United States as program participants.
 The final rule was effective on January 5, 2015, and this rulemaking incorporates any changes based on the Interim Final Rule's public comments."
 Has been on DOS regulatory agenda since Fall 2018.
 See NAFSA's J Subpart A Rule Resource Page for background on the January 5, 2015 Subpart A rule.

 Removing H-4 Dependent Spouses from the Class of Aliens Eligible for Employment Authorization